 A judge has limited discretion in deciding whether or not to grant a review of a patient’s condition.
 A judge can refuse to grant a review if a patient has had a previous review and there is evidence that there has been no change in the patient’s condition (section 16(1C)).

 A judge is required to consider the evidence of both the responsible clinician and ‘at least 1 other health professional involved in the case’ when determining an application for review (section 16(4)).
 The second health professional will most often be a registered mental health nurse.
-Guidance for nurses on report writing is provided at 5.6 above and in the New Zealand College of Mental Health Nurses publication Guidelines for Mental Health Nursing Assessment and Reports (NZCMHN, January 2012) available on the College website (www.nzchmn.org.nz).
+Guidance for nurses on report writing is provided in the Guidelines for Mental Health Nursing Assessment and Reports, available on the College website (www.nzchmn.org.nz).

-6 Part 2: Compulsory treatment orders
+7 Part 2: Compulsory treatment orders

 A compulsory treatment order is made by a court under section 28 of the Act.
-Such an order will only be made when a patient is mentally disordered and the court considers that the order is necessary.
-This is the only time at which the necessity of an order is considered separately from the question of whether the person is mentally disordered, but necessity of treatment remains relevant to whether or not a person is mentally disordered in other contexts (see 1.2 above).
+Such an order will only be made when a patient is mentally disordered, and the court considers that the order is necessary.
+This is the only time at which the necessity of an order is considered separately from the question of whether the person is mentally disordered, but necessity of treatment remains relevant to whether or not a person is mentally disordered in other contexts (see 2.2 ‘fit to be released’ above).

 A compulsory treatment order will be made if the responsible clinician applies to the court under section 14(4), and a Family Court Judge considers that the patient is mentally disordered and that an order is necessary (section 27).
 An order will be either a community treatment order or, if the patient cannot be adequately treated in the community or is a prisoner, an inpatient treatment order.